jkarteen/jaypardy-trivia/README.md

 # TODO List

-Implement leaderboard
+* Implement leaderboard
-Create user profile pages w/ statistics
+* Create user profile pages w/ statistics
-Allow user profile edits
+* Allow user profile edits

 # Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jkarteen/jaypardy-trivia.
 Use the [fork-and-branch](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) workflow to contribute.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

-Author: Jason Korwek